 Please try again later.

 There is a newer version of this report available: UK Search Engine Marketing Benchmark Report 2014

-The UK Search Engine Marketing Report 2007, carried out in association with search agency Neutralize (*\*), contains a comprehensive analysis of the UK Search environment.
+The UK Search Engine Marketing Report 2008, carried out in association with search agency Guava, contains a comprehensive analysis of the UK Search environment.

-The 64-page report, covering both Search Engine Optimisation and Paid Search, is based on an online survey of more than 700 respondents in March 2007.
+The 55-page report, covering both Search Engine Optimisation and Paid Search, is based on an online survey of more than 1,000 respondents in February and March 2008.